3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 | columncount | xs:positiveinteger | required || Number of pixel columns in all child \<image3dsheet>-elements. |
 | sheetcount | xs:positiveinteger | required || Number of \<image3dsheet>-elements within this \<image3d> element. |

 Volumetric data can be encoded as 3d images that consist of voxels.
-Each \<image3d> element is assumed to represent a unit cube from which data can be sampled at any point.
+Each \<image3d> element is assumed to represent a finite voxel grid from which data can be sampled at any point.
 Volumetric images can be embedded inside a 3MF file using groups of PNG images that represent a stack of images.

-All image3dsheets within an image3d MUST have the same number of rows and columns that is specified in the rowcount and columncount-attributes, respectively. rowcount, columncount and sheetcount MUST not exceed 1024^3, each.
+All \<image3dsheets> within an image3d MUST have the same number of rows and columns that is specified in the rowcount and columncount-attributes, respectively. rowcount, columncount and sheetcount MUST not exceed 1024^3, each.
 The total number of voxels MUST be limited by 1024^5.
 There MUST be exactly sheetcount \<image3dsheet>-elements under \<image3d> that are implicitly ordered starting with index 0.

 Image3D objects, and thus the underlying \<image3dsheet> elements, MUST follow one of the input pixel layouts shown in the table below.
 All image3dsheets within an image3d MUST have the same input pixel layouts, and each channel MUST have the same bit-depth across all image3dsheets.